The Problem of Commercial Sexual Exploitation

 The Institute to Address Commercial Sexual Exploitation at Villanova University Charles Widger School of Law, founded by Director Shea M. Rhodes, Esq., and Professor Michelle Madden Dempsey, D.Phil., was formally launched in September 2015.
 Since then, the CSE Institute has both partnered and engaged with numerous organizations united against sex trafficking and CSE.
 We educate and provide technical assistance to legislators, policy decision makers, and other stakeholders in order to improve legal responses to CSE.
 In 2016, we added a direct legal services component to our roster with the establishment of the Justice for Victims Fellowship.

 Since the Fall of 2014, the CSE Institute has recruited and retained a highly accomplished and dedicated Board of Advisors.
 This Board includes attorneys, judges, survivors, advocates, and other professionals, each of which has profound knowledge, understanding, and experience in combating commercial sexual exploitation.

-As we progress into 2020, the CSE Institute is currently seeking additional partners – both individuals and organizations – who are interested in supporting our work in addressing commercial sexual exploitation.
+As we progress into the future, the CSE Institute is currently seeking additional partners – both individuals and organizations – who are interested in supporting our work in addressing commercial sexual exploitation.